Canada

 Portaging is walking over a rapid instead of running it.
 We had one portage over the Slate Falls.
 The book says that there have been people who have successfully run the falls, but it's too dangerous to do so.

-Where it got really funny is where my partner and I attempted to run a grade 4 rapid and pretty much passed it, but got too much water in our canoe, so it became unstable and turned over.
-I got re-e-eally scared even though I know how to swim and I had a life jacket, because I knew there was another rapid in about 300 m / 900 ft, and the river was pretty fast flowing.
+Where it got really funny was when my partner and I attempted to run a grade 4 rapid and pretty much passed it, but got too much water in our canoe, so it became unstable and turned over.
+I got really scared even though I knew how to swim and I had a life jacket, because I knew there was another rapid in about 300 m / 900 ft, and the river was pretty fast flowing.
 I finally decided to drop my paddle and swim perpendicular to the current.
 Here is the video of another group attempting the same rapid.

 The spot for the second night's campsite was terrific.
 The best one you could ever dream of in terms of quality and privacy.
 It was obvious that not many people knew about it, so I won't reveal its location to keep the place as pristine as possible.